thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 serial numbers, or other information to peers.
 Protection against passive observers is, however, substantially improved since certificates are not transmitted in the clear in TLS 1.3 and DTLS 1.3.

+Manufacturer-assigned device serial numbers and EUI-48 or EUI-64 values can enable correlation across networks or application contexts.
+EUI-48 and EUI-64 values can also reveal organizational allocation information.
+Deployments that are concerned about such traffic analysis SHOULD use an enrollment protocol to migrate from identifiable IDevID certificates to less identifiable operational LDevID certificates.

 Some deployments use the mechanisms discussed in the Certificate Overhead section, such as certificate URLs or external certificate retrieval, instead of always